MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Group-Object.md

 Otherwise, it returns a **GroupInfo** object.

 ## NOTES

+PowerShell includes the following aliases for `Group-Object`:

+- All platforms:
+  - `group`

 You can use the **GroupBy** parameter of the formatting cmdlets, such as `Format-Table` and `Format-List`, to group objects.
 Unlike `Group-Object`, which creates a single table with a row for